micro-manager/micro-manager.github.io/_pages/Using_the_Micro-Manager_python_library.md

     - [pymmcore-plus](https://github.com/tlambert03/pymmcore-plus#pymmcore-plus) is a thin wrapper
       of `pymmcore` that extends the core object, adding additional methods, docstrings, type hints, as well as better support for integration into a GUI event loop.
-2. [Pycro-manager](https://github.com/micro-manager/pycro-manager) provides a bridge between Python and the Micro-Manager java runtime.
-This not only allows you to continue to use the Micro-Manager GUI in parallel with Python scripting it also gives you access to leverage existing Micro-Manager plugins.
-3. **MMCorePy** was formerlly included in Micro-Manager.
+    - `MMCorePy` was formerly included in Micro-Manager.
 It has been deprecated and superceded by `pymmcore`.

 The instructions below are for an alternative mechanism in which you compile the micro-manager core yourself with python bindings.